varjakw/Forecaster/README.md

 How to make an API call

-API call
+## API call
 https://api.openweathermap.org/data/3.0/onecall?lat={lat}&lon={lon}&exclude={part}&appid={API key}

-Parameters
+## Parameters
+- lat, lon
-lat, lon 	required 	Geographical coordinates (latitude, longitude).
-If you need the geocoder to automatic convert city names and zip-codes to geo coordinates and the other way around, please use our Geocoding API. appid 	required 	Your unique API key (you can always find it on your account page under the "API key" tab) exclude 	optional 	By using this parameter you can exclude some parts of the weather data from the API response.
+- - Geographical coordinates (latitude, longitude).
+If you need the geocoder to automatic convert city names and zip-codes to geo coordinates and the other way around, please use our Geocoding API.
+- appid
+- - Your unique API key (you can always find it on your account page under the "API key" tab)
+- exclude Optional parameter.
+By using this parameter you can exclude some parts of the weather data from the API response.
 It should be a comma-delimited list (without spaces).

-Available values:
+- - Available values:

-    current
+- - - current
-    minutely
+- - - minutely
-    hourly
+- - - hourly
-    daily
+- - - daily
-    alerts
+- - - alerts

-units 	optional 	Units of measurement. standard, metric and imperial units are available.
+- units.
+Optional.
+Units of measurement. standard, metric and imperial units are available.
 If you do not use the units parameter, standard units will be applied by default.
+Learn more
-Learn more lang 	optional 	You can use the lang parameter to get the output in your language.
+- lang.
+Optional.
+You can use the lang parameter to get the output in your language.
 Learn more